Convert PNG to WebP on Windows: 3 Methods

 -resize 1920 0 | Max width 1920 px, height scales |

-cwebp is script-friendly.
-It does not preview output or remember project presets across repos.
+Limitation: No preview UI or project presets across repos.

 Resize before lossy conversion.
 Re-running cwebp at lower quality on an oversized source wastes visual budget on pixels nobody sees.